runjini/Runjini_Sprint_3/README.md

 9. Provide all information on wines from India.
 10. What is the max price of wine on this table?

-Additionally in R, the following questions will be asked:
+To gain familiarity in R, the following questions will be asked:
 1. How do you assign a variable?
 2. How do you perform a sum on a column?
 3. How do you perform a mean on a column?
 4. How do you filter?
 5. How do you perform a sum/mean on a subset of data?

 *Files*
 A subset of the wine data as well as an R file working with this data has been uploaded to my personal repo.
 Zip file: winemag-data-130k-v2.csv; subset for quick scan: winemag-data-subset

 # Project Background
 __*Methodology:*__ The thought process behind this project involved taking a large data set and performing basic data operations via SQL and R to glean insights from the data set.
 Starting in SQL, I began looking at the most basic asks: How many countries are represented in this data set?
 What are they?
 What is the max points given?
-The minimum.
+The minimum?
 I approached this data set with genuine curiosity about what I might find, and the SQL queries followed.
 Subsequent to feeling more comfortable in SQL, I then turned to R, with the intention of replicating all the SQL queries I had asked.
 Along the way, I became familiar with why tables and subsets are renamed in R for easier access/recall with further scripts.
 There were many commonalities between the snippets.

 # Code Snippets